 A-B Tech is an institution for adult learning.
 It is a partnership between instructors with the desire to teach and students with the desire to learn.
 In order to create an appropriate environment for teaching and learning, there must be respect for the instructor and fellow students.
 Listed below are guidelines for classroom behavior, which the College has established to ensure that the learning environment is not compromised.

-- Absences.
-Inform the instructor in advance if youknow you are going to miss class.
+1. Absences.
+Inform the instructor in advance if you know you are going to miss class.
 Also, take responsibility for getting missed assignments from other students.
 Do not expect that you will be allowed to make up work, such as unannounced quizzes or tests, after an absence.
 Instructors are not responsible for re-teaching the material you missed because of absence.

-- Food, Drink, and Tobacco.
+6. Food, Drink, Tobacco, E-cigarettes, and Vaping.
 You may not have food or drink in class.
-You may not use tobacco of any form on campus.
+You may not use tobacco of any form, use e-cigarettes, or vaporizing devices on campus.

-- Perfumes.
-You should avoid wearing strong perfumes of any kind as other students may be allergic to them.
+13. Fragrances.
+You should avoid wearing strong fragrances of any kind as other students may be allergic to them.

 Typically, violations of the Code of Classroom Conduct will be dealt with as minor infractions.
 However, repetition of minor infractions or other more serious violations of the Code of Student Conduct may lead to removal from the classroom while the matter is resolved and referral to the Vice President for Student Services for disciplinary action.